How I Removed My Acrylic Nails At Home

 3. Rub vaseline on the skin around your nails, including the tops of your fingers behind the nails.
 This will protect your skin from the drying acetone.

-4. Soak your cotton balls or little folded sections of paper towel or napkin in the acetone polish and place on top of your nail.
-Then wrap the top of your finger with the aluminum foil, which will hold the acetone pad in place.
-Do not press or squeeze the acetone pad, just make sure it's held in place.
+4. Soak your cotton balls or little folded sections of paper towel or napkin in the acetone polish and place them on top of your nail.
+Then, wrap the top of your finger with the aluminum foil, which will hold the acetone pad in place.
+Do not press or squeeze the acetone pad; make sure it's held in place.

 5. Hang out for a while.
-At the nail salon this can take maybe 10 minutes, at home it will take longer.
-You can open the foil on one finger after every 15 minutes to check to see how they're doing.
+At the nail salon, this can take about 10 minutes; at home, it will take longer.
+You can open the foil on one finger every 15 minutes to check to see how they're doing.

 6. If the acrylic is getting really gummy, you can use the acetone pad to try to rub it off.
-Then use the nail file to file only the acrylic to try to get it off (do not file your actual nail).
-If there is still acrylic left, soak a new pad and use the same foil to hold it in place and let it sit a while longer.
+Then, use the nail file to file only the acrylic to try to get it off (do not file your actual nail).
+If there is still acrylic left, soak a new pad and use the same foil to hold it in place—let it sit a while longer.

 7. Continue until all polish and acrylic are removed.
 This can take up to two hours; it's a good activity to do while watching a movie.